Gauravvkmt12/Techwave-Consultancy/Readme.md

 - Modern UI/UX
 - Service sections showcasing various IT services
 - Contact form with validation
-- Testimonials carousel for client feedback
+- **Swiper.js** carousel for testimonials and other sliding content

 ## Technologies Used